Stem Cell Therapy for Stroke Recovery: How Does It Work?

 stem cell therapy for stroke patients

 Can stem cell therapy promote recovery after a stroke?
-This relatively recent breakthrough in stroke treatment appears very promising and gives significant data that supports the use of stem cell therapy after neurological injury.
+This relatively recent breakthrough in stroke treatment appears very promising and research demonstrates the benefits of stem cell therapy after neurological injury.

-In fact, recent studies utilizing stem cell therapy reported that some participants were able to regain the ability to walk and no longer required the use of a wheelchair.
-If you’re interested in learning more about the pros and cons of this cutting-edge treatment, read on.
+One study utilizing stem cell therapy reported that some participants were able to regain the ability to walk and no longer required the use of a wheelchair.
+This article will introduce you to the concepts in stem cell therapy for stroke and provide you with background to understand the options when considering stem cell therapy treatment.

 What Is Stem Cell Therapy?

-To understand how stem cell therapy can help individuals recover after stroke, let’s first discuss the basics of stem cells.
-Stem cells are “a class of undifferentiated cells that are able to differentiate into specialized cell types,” according to Medical News Today.
+To understand stem cell therapy for stroke, you first need to understand stem cells.
+Stem cells are “a class of undifferentiated cells that can differentiate into specialized cell types,” according to Medical News Today.

-In other words, they are cells that have the potential to become specialized cells within the body, based on which bodily system they are in.
-For example, stem cells have the ability to become cardiac cells, nerve cells, or blood cells.
+In other words, they are unspecified cells that have the potential to become specialized cells based on their location.
+For example, stem cells can become cardiac cells, nerve cells, or blood cells depending on where they are placed.

 How Does Stem Cell Therapy for Stroke Patients Work?